Belhaven, Scotland: Industry

 In 1806 a spinning mill was erected at Belhaven but closed after a relatively short time of operations.
 In 1815 a factory for cotton goods was established in the former artillery barracks opposite Winterfield Park, which had been purchased from the government.
 It gave employment to 250 looms and 550 people, many of whom were Irish immigrants.
 This industry also closed following the collapse of the East Lothian Bank (1823).

 Brewery

 Belhaven Brewery is owned by Greene King.
-The brewery produces the well known Belhaven Best ale.
-Several other beers are produced by the brewery which are sold widely throughout Scotland and exported to the USA.
+The brewery produces Belhaven Best ale and several other beers.

+Surf Centre

+Opened in 2020 as a charitable organisation the Centre provides space for community organisations and surf club.